jordanmor/interactive-gallery/README.md

 ## Transform Gallery

-An interactive image gallery built using CSS transitions and transforms
+An interactive image gallery built using React, CSS Grid, Flexbox, transitions and transforms and utilizing the Flickr API.

-Part of the CSS Transitions and Transforms Treehouse course.